KDE/kpublictransport/README.md

 Attribution information that need to be displayed in an appropriate place in the application using this are provided globally via KPublicTransport::Manager::attributions() as well as more fine-grained per query reply via KPublicTransport::Reply::attributions().

+Besides attributing backend data correctly, this library also contains static data retrieved from [Wikidata](https://wikidata.org) under licensed as CC0 as well as data from [OpenStreetMap](https://openstreetmap.org) under licensed as ODbL, so those should be appropriately credited in your application as well.

 ## Development